kenweechin/recipe-app/README.md

     * Copy link & change database name & password (Use the password for user access and not  login details)

 * Set local environment
-    * Create env.py file in the route directory by entering touch env.py in your command line interface
+    * Create env.py file in the route directory by entering touch env.py in your command-line interface
     * Add the following to your env.py:

         import os